sanyambassi/ciphertrust-manager-mcp-server/EXAMPLE_PROMPTS.md

 Use the configured MCP server and perform the following actions:

 1. Is the CipherTrust manager clustered?
 2. Create a cluster on this CipherTrust manager.
-The local IP is `10.160.0.100`.
+The public address is same as the local host IP which is `10.160.0.100`.
 3. After creating the new cluster, add a new node, using fulljoin, to the cluster.
 Here are the details:

    - **Member node** (existing cluster node): `10.160.0.100`